-2.14 Office Meetings & Visitors ٠ Meeting Room ٠ ٠ ٠ All visitors must report to reception ٠ All visitors must read or be briefed on this Risk Assessment & the sign in sheet must be • completed.
+2.14 Office Meetings & Visitors

+All visitors must read or be briefed on this Risk Assessment & the sign in sheet must be completed.

-- Where possible, remote working tools e.g. Microsoft Teams, Skype, Zoom, Conference Calls should be used instead of face to face meetings. - Guidance on social distancing and hygiene should be explained to visitors on or before arrival. - Limit the number of visitors at any one time. - Limit visitor times to a specific time window and restrict access to required visitors only.
-Ensure they are met and briefed on controls at reception. - Determining if schedules for office essential services and supplier visits can be revised to reduce interaction and overlap between people, for example carrying out services at weekends or evenings. - Maintain a record of all visitors. - Revise visitor arrangements to ensure social distancing hygiene measures are put in place e.g. sharing of pens when signing in at reception, should be avoided. - Only absolutely necessary participants should attend meetings and should maintain 2m separation throughout. - Reconfigure seating and tables to maintain 2m spacing. - Avoid sharing pens and other objects. - Provide hand sanitiser in meeting rooms. - Hold meetings outdoors or in well-ventilated rooms whenever possible. - For areas where regular meetings take place, use floor warning tape to mark areas and to help people maintain social distancing. - Buffet lunches and shared e.g. packets of biscuits, should not be provided, encourage participants to bring their own food or provide packaged food that cannot be shared.
+- Where possible, remote working tools e.g., Microsoft Teams, Skype, Zoom, Conference Calls should be used instead of face to face meetings. - All participants should undertake a Lateral Flow Test prior to attending the meeting. - Guidance on Lateral Flow Testing, social distancing and hygiene should be explained to visitors on or before arrival. - Limit the number of visitors at any one time. - Limit visitor times to a specific time window and restrict access to required visitors only.
+Ensure they are met and briefed on controls at reception. - Determining if schedules for office essential services and supplier visits can be revised to reduce interaction and overlap between people, for example - carrying out services at weekends or evenings. - Maintain a record of all visitors. - Revise visitor arrangements to ensure social distancing hygiene measures are put in place e.g. sharing of pens when signing in at reception, should be avoided. - Only absolutely necessary participants should attend meetings and should maintain 2m separation throughout. - Reconfigure seating and tables to maintain 2m spacing. - Avoid sharing pens and other objects. - Provide hand sanitiser in meeting rooms. - Hold meetings outdoors or in well-ventilated rooms whenever possible. - For areas where regular meetings take place, use floor warning tape to mark areas and to help people maintain social distancing. - Buffet lunches and shared e.g. packets of biscuits, should not be provided, encourage participants to bring their own food or provide packaged food that cannot be shared.